JeriChopper/JKLDiscGolf/README.md

 You are free to add anything you think of.

 Make your project look more like you.
 It can be, for example, custom **styles** or other **logic**.

+## Project idea: Jyväskylä Disc Golf Application
+The idea behind this project is to create an application to do scores on my local (Jyväskylä) courses for disc golf.
+The course data is from https://frisbeegolfradat.fi/ and the data is in a .json format.